pablo-icm/emm/content/publication/ribes-functional-2012/index.md

 abstract: Summary  Most marine sponges establish a persistent association with a wide array of phylogenetically and physiologically diverse microbes.
-To date, the role of these symbiotic microbial communities in the metabolism and nutrient cycles of the sponge‐microbe consortium remains largely unknown.
+To date, the role of these symbiotic microbial communities in the metabolism and nutrient cycles of the sponge-microbe consortium remains largely unknown.
 We identified and quantified the microbial communities associated with three common Mediterranean sponge species, Dysidea avara , Agelas oroides and Chondrosia reniformis ( Demospongiae ) that cohabitate coralligenous community.
 For each sponge we quantified the uptake and release of